Andi Osho: Life and career

 Osho has performed at various comedy clubs and festivals across Britain, including Jongleurs, the Comedy Store, the Reading Festival, the Pleasance Dome, the Chuckle Club, the Leicester Festival (Summer Sundae), the Comedy Café, the Shoreditch Comedy Festival, Comedy Camp and the Hackney Empire.

 Osho won the 2007 Nivea Funny Women award.

 Osho co-hosted Tonightly on Channel 4 and appeared in an E4 pilot, The Andi O Show.
 She has also appeared on Mock the Week, Ask Rhod Gilbert, and is a regular performer on Stand Up for the Week.

 On 26 February 2011, Osho participated in Let's Dance for Comic Relief, performing a dance routine to Michael Jackson's "Bad".
 Despite positive comments from the judges, she did not progress to the final round after a public vote.

 Osho has won two episodes of Celebrity Mastermind.
 In 2011, she won the Comic Relief episode with The Matrix trilogy as her specialist subject and then in 2012, she took part in a regular episode choosing host John Humphrys as her specialist subject.
 Osho also takes an occasional presenting role for the comedy club section on BBC Radio 4 Extra.

-On 19 June 2012, Osho made her debut in BBC television medical drama Holby City as medical student Barbara Alcock for three episodes.
+On 19 June 2012, Osho made her debut in the BBC television medical drama Holby City as medical student Barbara Alcock for three episodes.
 In July 2014, she appeared in Finding Carter as Susan Sherman.
 Between 2016 and 2018 she presented Supershoppers with Anna Richardson on Channel 4, being replaced with Sabrina Grant.
 She took part and won £7,000 for charity in a celebrity edition of The Chase on ITV.

 Osho appears in David F. Sandberg's Lights Out and Shazam! as the same character, a social worker named Emma Glover.

 In 2021, Osho appeared in the sixth series of the police procedural drama series Line of Duty as journalist and investigative reporter Gail Vella, a murder victim whose case is supervised by DCI Joanne Davidson (Kelly Macdonald).

 Osho's debut novel, Asking for a Friend, was first published in 2021.